novakov-alexey-zz/krb-operator/README.md

 Why would use this Operator?

--   SPNEGO authentication for web and backend applications
+-   Your SPNEGO authentication requires keytab mounted to a POD
--   Quickstart for your application development having KDC running inside the K8s cluster
+-   Rapid application development having KDC running inside the K8s cluster
 -   Principals and keytabs management using K8s CR objects

 ## Custom Resource Definition